 The second level is the distinctively Jewish דְּרַשׁ “derash”, the way that Ḥazal (חז”ל) – the rabbis of the Mishnah, Midrash and Talmuds – interpreted the text: The derash method asks why the text is phrased the way that it is.

 Derash uses rabbinical literary techniques to plumb the depths of the text to find new meaning, or bring out connections and lessons that may not have been intended by the original authors.
 Sometimes the results are imaginative and fanciful, and obviously not the meaning intended by the original author – and some parts of the midrash literature are clear that the authors knew this.
 They were teaching lessons and writing Biblical homilies.

 In later generations, by the medieval era, a belief developed that the derash was literally and historically true.
 Confusing the derash with the peshat became a defining characteristic of more fundamentalist versions of rabbinic Judaism.
 Understanding that they are not identical became characteristic of non-fundamentalist versions of rabbinic Judaism.

 Classical gender restrictions on Torah study

-Some statements in classical rabbinic literature strongly forbid women from learning Torah (including the Bible, as well as all rabbinic literature.)
-Yet other statements in classical rabbinic literature are egalitarian, and allow women and men to study Torah.
-Today, it is understood by practically all Jewish denominations that the restrictions on Torah study by women were the results of sociology, not theology.
-As such, women today study Torah, in its widest sense, as men do.
-The sole exception is the world of Haredim (Ultra-Orthodox Jews) who maintain significant bans on woman studying Torah, and indeed, on women’s rights in general.
+Some statements in classical rabbinic literature forbid women from learning Torah.
+Yet other statements are egalitarian, and allow women and men to study.
+Today, it is understood by practically all Jews that the restrictions were the results of sociology, not theology.
+As such, Jewish women today study Torah as men do.
+The exception is in Haredi communities, which may maintain restrictions.
 For details see Women and Torah study

 Chavruta (חַבְרוּתָא, lit. “friendship”) study